jadecobra/python_tdd_exercises/source/data_structures/none.rst

     # NOTES

-  - assertNotIsInstance_ checks if the first item it is given is NOT an :ref:`instance (copy)<how to test if something is an instance of a class>` of the second item.
+  - assertNotIsInstance_ checks if the first item it is given is NOT :ref:`an instance (a copy)<how to test if something is an instance of a class>` of the second item.
 It is like asking the question, ``"is False NOT a child of the bool class?"`` Okay, this is new, not something from :ref:`the AssertionError chapter<what causes AssertionError?>`
   - bool_ is the :ref:`class<what is a class?>` for :ref:`booleans<what are booleans?>`

   the terminal_ is my friend, and shows :ref:`AssertionError<what causes AssertionError?>`